Zipfian-Science/rickled/README.md

 ---

-`rickle` is a versatile Python library and command-line tool that offers a wide range of functionalities for working with YAML and JSON (and TOML, INI, XML, .ENV) data.
-Here's a brief summary of its key features:
+`rickle` is a versatile Python library and command-line tool that offers a wide range of functionalities for working with YAML and JSON (and TOML, INI, XML, .ENV) data

-1. **Serialization**: `rickle` allows you to easily serialize Python objects to YAML format.
-This is particularly useful for converting Python data structures into a human-readable and easily shareable format.
+1. **Serialization**: `rickle` allows you to easily serialize Python objects to text formats like YAML or JSON.
+This is particularly useful for converting Python data structures into a human-readable and easily shareable format, such as `config` files.

 2. **Schema Validation**: It provides the capability to validate YAML (and JSON, etc.) data against predefined schemas.
 This ensures that your data adheres to a specific structure or format, helping to maintain data consistency.

-3. **Schema Generation**: You can generate schema definitions from existing YAML (or JSON) files.
+3. **Schema Generation**: Start with easy schema definition generations from existing config files.
 This is helpful when you want to formalize the structure of your data or for documentation purposes.

 4. **Conversion**: `rickle` offers seamless conversion between YAML, JSON, INI, XML, and .ENV formats.
 This facilitates data interchange between systems that use different serialization formats.